odisfm/zcx-core/docs/content/lessons/session-view.md

 By setting this variable, like with the action list `%zcx_fixed_record% = 4 `, you can set the length of the recording (in this case 4 bars).
 By setting the variable back to 0, you can disable fixed-length recording.

+If you would like the fixed record length to be set when zcx loads, consider setting it via a [startup command](../reference/file/preferences.md#startup_command), or in [ClyphX Pro](https://www.cxpman.com/manual/core-concepts/#settings-foldersfiles) via Variables.txt or Preferences.txt.

 !!! note ""
     The variable `%zcx_fixed_record%` is shared across all running zcx scripts.